 - Sights: Open sights, simple but effective for close to medium range.

 The TT-33 is characterized by its simplicity and reliability.
-It has a short recoil mechanism and uses a simple but effective system with a single fixed barrel and a moving bolt.
-The gun has no manual safety mechanism, apart from a hammer catch that secures the hammer in a half-cock position, which was not unusual for the time.
-The design prioritized functionality and durability, which made the TT-33 particularly reliable in harsh conditions.
+It has a short recoil mechanism and uses a simple yet effective system with a single fixed barrel and a movable slide.
+The weapon does not have a manual safety mechanism, apart from a half-cock notch that secures the hammer in a half-cock position, which was not unusual for the time.
+The design prioritizes functionality and durability, making the TT-33 particularly reliable under harsh conditions.

-During the Second World War and in the following decades, the TT-33 was used extensively by the Soviet armed forces and later by the armed forces of many Warsaw Pact countries as well as allied and neutral states in Asia and Africa.
-Its robust construction and powerful cartridge made it a prized weapon for officers and special forces.
-Even after being replaced by newer models such as the Makarov PM, the TT-33 remained in service in many parts of the world and is still popular with some police and military units as well as collectors and shooters.
+During World War II and in the following decades, the TT-33 was widely used by the Soviet armed forces and later by the armed forces of many Warsaw Pact countries, as well as by allied and neutral states in Asia and Africa.
+Its robust construction and powerful cartridge made it a valued weapon for officers and special forces.
+Even after being replaced by newer models like the Makarov PM, the TT-33 remained in service in many parts of the world and is still popular today among some police and military units, as well as collectors and shooters.

 Conclusion

-The Tokarev TT-33 is a classic example of Soviet weaponry, combining simplicity, reliability and performance.
-Its long service life and wide distribution testify to the effectiveness of the design.
-Although it has been replaced by more modern weapons in the armed forces of many countries, the TT-33 remains a significant piece of military history and a coveted collector's item for gun enthusiasts worldwide.
+The Tokarev TT-33 is a classic example of Soviet firearms technology that combines simplicity, reliability, and performance.
+Its long service life and widespread use testify to the effectiveness of its design.
+Although it has been replaced in the armed forces of many countries by more modern weapons, the TT-33 remains a significant piece of military history and a coveted collector's item for firearms enthusiasts worldwide.